GNS-Science/toshi-nest/README.md

 The toshi-nest is for fledgling work e.g. reusable Node components to share across TUI and other projects

-to see the documentation, run `yarn i-all`, and then `yarn run dev`
+to run the component playground, run `yarn i-all`, and then `yarn run dev`

 ### How to add the package to your project